 The photon beam flux in PrimEx was 0.725×10^{12} for the 4.9-5.5 GeV portion of a tagged bremsstrahlung beam impinging on a 5% radiation length lead target.
 The distance between the calorimeter and target was 7.3 m and the central square part of the calorimeter used in the analysis was 70×70 cm.
-These conditions have to be compared with the proposed experimental conditions.
+These conditions are to be compared with the proposed NPP experimental conditions.
 We seek 20 days of 10^7 photons per second from a tagged, collimated coherent bremsstrahlung beam (i.e., 20 times more than the PrimEx lead target beam flux), the distance between the target and FCAL is 6.2 m and the active region of the calorimeter has a diameter of 2 m.
 The central hole for PrimEx was 8×8 cm and for FCAL 20×20 cm, where in both cases it is assumed that the innermost layer of crystals/blocks are excluded from the analysis.
 This is a relative decrease in acceptance at forward angles for the FCAL.
-This comparison leads us to expect an order of magnitude higher statistics for exclusive single π^0 photoproduction for the proposed experiment.
-Thus the PrimEx statistical uncertainty for lead will decrease from 2.5% down to 1.0% (note that this is only the portion of the statistics that PrimEx obtained on a lead target).
+This comparison leads us to expect an order of magnitude higher statistics for exclusive single π^0 photoproduction for NPP compared to PrimEx.
+Thus the PrimEx statistical uncertainty for lead will decrease from 2.5% down to 1.0%.
 The systematic uncertainty in PrimEx was 2.1% and had two major contributions: yield extraction (1.6%) and photon beam flux accounting (1.0%).
 The first contribution is partly statistically driven, and would have been smaller with increased statistics, and the second one cancels in the comparison with the proposed experiment since it is the same photon beam flux for the single and double exclusive π^0 photoproduction.
-The main factors increasing systematics for the proposed experiment are: the angular resolution of FCAL is about a factor of two worse than for the lead tungstate crystals used in PrimEx and there is no dipole magnetic downstream of the target to sweep out charged backgrounds as there was in PrimEx.
-As a result we can expect slightly worse systematic uncertainty than in PrimEx and a statistical precision of 1.0%, i.e., a total error 2.5-3.5% for π^0 radiative width extraction (where uncertainties due to absolute photon beam flux accounting, the number of target atoms, and FCAL trigger efficiency all largely cancel).
-The expected total uncertainty for such a normalization needs to include the PrimEx total error of the π^0 radiative width, which was recently
+The main factors increasing systematics for the NPP experiment are: the angular resolution of FCAL is about a factor of two worse than for the lead tungstate crystals used in PrimEx and there is no dipole magnetic downstream of the target to sweep out charged backgrounds as there was in PrimEx.
+As a result we can expect slightly worse systematic uncertainty than in PrimEx and a statistical precision of 1.0%, i.e., a total error 2.5-3.5% for the π^0 radiative width, where uncertainties due to the absolute photon beam flux accounting, the number of target atoms, and FCAL trigger efficiency all largely cancel.
+The expected total uncertainty for such a normalization needs to include the PrimEx total error of the π^0 radiative width, which was recently reported as 1.5% [25].
+All this gives a 3-4% error for cross section normalization via re-extracting the π^0 radiative decay width.